Revolt in the Stars: Development

 Hubbard wrote the screenplay in 1977, while living in seclusion in Sparks, Nevada with three members of the Commodore's Messenger Organization from the Church of Scientology.
 He went into seclusion in July 1977, and by December of that year, he had finished his work on the 140-page screenplay and was ready to begin the production of a film version.
 Revolt in the Stars was registered as a screenplay with the United States Copyright Office in November 1977, with Diana Meredith DeWolf Hubbard, Hubbard's daughter, listed as copyright claimant, and registered for release as a novel in May 1978, with Hubbard himself as the claimant.
 A former Scientologist and Sea Org member told the Los Angeles Business Journal that Hubbard intended to distribute the film publicly so that people inhabited with thetans would become "restimulated and upset," and be motivated to learn more about Scientology.
-Hubbard moved to the Scientology facilities at La Quinta, California and began production on Scientology "Tech films" which demonstrated the practice of "Auditing."
+Hubbard moved to the Scientology facilities at La Quinta, California and began production on Scientology training films which demonstrated the practice of auditing.
 A 10 acre ranch in Indio, California was purchased in addition to a 140 acre ranch called Silver.
 The Tech films were produced at the Silver location, and by 1980 Hubbard had made plans to film Revolt in the Stars and publicize the Scientology OT III theology.

 Hubbard's screenplay for Revolt in the Stars was passed around Hollywood in 1978.
 A production company called "A Brilliant Film Company" and also called "Brilliant Films" announced plans, in October 1979, to produce Revolt in the Stars as an independent film production.
-The New York Post reported that the film had a US$49 million budget, and was described as "a science fiction thriller."
+The New York Post reported that the film had a $49 million budget, and was described as "a science fiction thriller."
 Bent Corydon writes in L. Ron Hubbard: Messiah or Madman? that millions of dollars in funding for film production of Revolt in the Stars was raised from investors, but he adds: "highly questionable methods of fund raising brought the project to a halt."
 Efforts to promote the screenplay and get it developed as a film were unsuccessful, and Hubbard focused on writing "Man, the Endangered Species" which later became the novel Battlefield Earth.
 This was produced as a feature film in 2000, starring John Travolta as one of the villains, but it drew hostile critical response and performed poorly at the box office.